 Wait, what else is there to investigate?
 Is there anything that you do not yet know about cannabis?

 Well, it turns out that there are many, many, many more - Besides the THC cannabinoid, it is with the "active ingredient" in cannabis most of us know, there are dozens more cannabinoids in the plant when each of them performs another action on the body.
 Each cannabinoid has its own properties and the specific areas it affects.
 Experts believe that in the not-too-distant future, when we can better decipher the same properties and effects individually for each cannabinoids, we can maximize the plant's properties and create special strains for specific diseases.
-As we have already mentioned, the original list of cannabinoids is very long and for the vast majority we know almost nothing yet - we have nevertheless compiled a short list that surveys a small portion of the cannabinoids for which there is already some information:
+As we have already mentioned in the long list of original cannabinoids and most of them we know almost nothing - yet we have compiled a short list of some of the cannabinoids for which there is already some information:

 (THC) tetrahydrocannabinol - In 1964 Prof. Raphael Meshulam became the first scientist in the world to isolate the THC from the plant.
 This follows a long study at the laboratories of the Weizmann Institute of Science in Rehovot.
 THC is considered the most popular cannabinoids.
 THC has a psychoactive effect on the brain and is the main cause of the "high" feeling that comes after consuming cannabis.
 When we smoke marijuana, the smoke (and the THC) reaches the bloodstream and from there to the brain (in the food it reaches through the stomach to the bloodstream and then continues to the brain).
 Within the brain we have receptors to which the THC fits in an amazing way like a glove next to it and so it starts to affect us.
 Small amounts of THC help with pain relief, nausea, increased appetite, and more ...
 Larger amounts of THC will already promote the sense of the spoken stroller.